perksadam/grad-academy-2016/angular-lab/lab-1/README.md

 })();
 ```

-**Note: We want to wrap all of our angular components in an Immediately Invoked Function Expression (IIFE).
-Here is the [reason why](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#iife)**
+**Note: Notice how we enclose our code in an Immediately Invoked Function Expression (IIFE).
+We want to wrap all of our angular components in an IIFE.
+Here is the [reason why.](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#iife)**

 ## Bootstrapping The Application